-A question that arises when thinking of the alignment function $\mathcal{A}$ is how is $sd(p,e)$ calculated.
-In other words, given an entity $e$, how do we assess to what degree will the behaviour of $e$ result in the satisfaction of property $p$?
-This requires knowledge about how $e$ behaves, and different implementation approaches can be followed.
-For example, if $e$ is a complex system of communicating entities, then $e$'s model (usually specified via a process calculi) describes its behaviour through a labelled transition system where the satisfaction of certain properties at different states~\cite{stirling2001modal} can be evaluated.
-If $e$ is a normative system, then the norms can help map out the state diagram of the possible interaction and evaluate the satisfaction of relevant properties~\cite{aagotnes2007logic,cranefield2011verifying}.
-If $e$ was an agent with a BDI model, then BDI reasoning mechanisms can help assess the degree of which certain properties will be satisfied by $e$'s behaviour~\cite{rao1998decision}.
-In summary, a model of $e$ describing its behaviour is necessary in order to assess $sd(p,e)$.
+One question is calculating the satisfaction of property nodes $sd(p,e)$.
+In other words, given an entity $e$, how do we assess to what degree the behaviour of $e$ results in the satisfaction of property $p$?
+This requires knowledge about how $e$ behaves, and different implementation approaches for specifying this knowledge can be followed.
+For example, suppose $e$ is a complex system of communicating entities.
+In that case, $e$'s model (usually specified via a process calculi) will describe its behaviour through a labelled transition system where the satisfaction of specific properties at different states~\cite{Stirling2001} can be evaluated.
+If $e$ is a normative system, then the norms can help map out the state diagram of the possible interaction outcome and evaluate the satisfaction of relevant properties accordingly~\cite{aagotnes2007logic,cranefield2011verifying,MontesOS22}.
+If $e$ was an agent with a BDI model, then BDI reasoning mechanisms can help assess the degree to which specific properties will be satisfied by $e$'s behaviour~\cite{rao1998decision}.
+In summary, a model of $e$ describing its behaviour is necessary to assess $sd(p,e)$.
 This issue has already been addressed in many fields, as illustrated above.
-To focus on the role of values in this paper, we omit the choice of modelling $e$'s behaviour, and simply assume the degree of satisfaction $sd(p,e)$ to be attainable.
+To ensure our proposal is not limited to one modelling choice, we omit the choice of modelling $e$'s behaviour and assume the degree of satisfaction $sd(p,e)$ to be attainable.

-Going back to the alignment function $\mathcal{A}$, there are other implementation choices to make, such as the choice of the function $f$ and the aggregation operator $\bigoplus$.
-In this paper, we propose a straightforward implementation that simply uses the importance of properties as the weight of their degree of satisfaction (so $f$ is implemented as a multiplication operator), and the aggregation over all relevant properties ($\bigoplus$) is implemented as a simple average:
+Returning to the alignment function $\mathcal{A}$, there are other implementation choices, such as the choice of the function $f$ that factors in the importance of a property node and the aggregation operator $\bigoplus$.
+In this paper, we propose a straightforward implementation that follows a weighted average approach:

-If we assume the range of value importance $I$ to be $[-1,1]$, and the degree of satisfaction $sd(e,p)$ to be specified as a percentage with the range $[0,1]$, then the range of $\mathcal{A}$ becomes $[-1,1]$ where negative results describe the degree of misalignment (or an alignment with detested values) and positive results describe the degree of alignment with aspired values.
+Assuming the range of value importance $I$ to be $[-1,1]$, and degree of satisfaction $sd(e,p)$ a number with the range $[0,1]$, then the range of $\mathcal{A}$ becomes $[-1,1]$ where negative results describe the degree of misalignment (or an alignment with detested values) and positive results describe the degree of alignment with aspired values.